Interacting topological quantum chemistry of Mott atomic limits: Classification of Green's function band structures

 Different ALs can be distinguished by their $\Go$ spectrum, as discussed in Sec.~\ref{sec:G1}, and their classification was already exhausted in the context of TQC.
 To classify distinct TRS MALs, we solely consider the interaction driven part of the $\Gt$ spectrum, which is absent for ALs but appears for MALs with two-particle entanglement.

 We define the \textit{interaction driven band representation} of $\Gt$ as the collection of representations $\rho_{\vec{q}}$ of the little groups $G_{\vec{q}}$ in which the eigenstates of the interaction driven bands of $\Gt$ transform.
-It is only well-defined if a gap separating the interaction driven and the continuum spectrum of $\Gt$ exists.
+It is only well defined if a gap separating the interaction driven and the continuum spectrum of $\Gt$ exists.

 The $\Gt$ spectrum of any MAL state with a flattened Hamiltonian is obtained by combining the $\Gt$ spectra that would result from each two-particle operator in Eq.~\eqref{eq:2-MAL wf}, at a fixed unit cell $\vec{r}$, taken individually: every 2-AL operator induces a set of eigenvalues in the continuum spectrum, and every MAL operator disconnected from any AL operator induces an interaction driven band in the spectrum of $\Gt$.
 Hence, in order to fully classify the interaction driven band representations of $\Gt$, it is enough to consider all the possible bands induced by states where there is a single MAL cluster operator acting in each unit cell.
 All the remaining cases can be deduced from the latter by superimposing the bands induced by each MAL cluster operator appearing in the MAL state.
 We call the minimal set of band representations that span all the possible interaction driven band representations of $\Gt$ the \textit{elementary MAL-induced band representations} (EMAL).